nebrouwer/Pool/README.md

 # Pool
-Fantasy Football application for tracking members and marking who has paid fees.
+Fantasy Football Android application using AWS and DynamoDB for tracking members and marking who has paid fees.